CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-Events-and-Notifications/TCA-Events-Reference.md

 weight: 812
 toc: 4
 ---
 This reference lists the threshold-based events that NetQ supports for ACL resources, digital optics, forwarding resources, interface errors and statistics, link flaps, resource utilization, and sensors.
 These messages can be viewed through third-party notification applications.
-For details about configuring notifications for these events, refer to {{<link title="Configure Threshold-based Event Notifications">}}.
+For details about configuring notifications for these events, refer to {{<link title="Configure Threshold-Based Event Notifications">}}.

 ## ACL Resources